PX4/PX4-user_guide/en/sim_gazebo_classic/gazebo_octomap.md

 Now you should see a part of the floor.

-In the *Gazebo* window, insert a cube in front of the red rotors and you should see it in *Rviz*.
+In the *Gazebo Classic* window, insert a cube in front of the red rotors and you should see it in *Rviz*.

 ![OctoMap Example in Gazebo](../../assets/simulation/octomap.png)